-Chemical and Process Engineering is a specialisation that likes to generalise, and to work across different disciplines.
+Chemical & Process Engineering is a specialisation that likes to generalise, and to work across different disciplines.
 It was originally developed early in the Industrial Revolution to provide a link between Mechanical Engineering and Chemistry.
 Read more about the history of Chemical Engineering here.
 It involves process-oriented analysis and design – rather than being product or branch-oriented.
-There are underlying similarities between different production industries, and NORUT Narvik aims to provide competence of broad applicability to the wide range of industrial processes in Northern Norway.
+There are underlying similarities between different production industries, and SINTEF Narvik aims to provide competence of broad applicability to the wide range of industrial processes in Northern Norway.

 Within Chemical and Process Engineering some of our activities are:

 - Early-phase technical and economic analysis of industrial processes

 - Feasibility and due diligence studies of industrial processes

 - Multiphase reactive flows